 Before saving the data, check whether enough space is available on the destination drive.
 It’s important that the location where data is being saved should have enough free storage space to accommodate recovered data.

 Hope this helps you.
-If you still not able to fix the issue, please let us know.
+If you are still not able to fix the issue, please let us know.